amirmasoudabdol/SAM/docs/flow.rst

 ====

-SAM simulates the scientific process through several subprocesses as depicted in the following flowchart.
+SAM simulates the scientific process through several subprocesses as depicted in Figure 1.
 Each rounded rectangle describes a process, often performs by one of the components or through collaboration between different components.
 This chapter describes each subprocess in more details.